h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > The Server Security flag is a one-bit field which indicates the level of security desired by the server for packets which are sent to it.
 >
 > A server MAY set this flag when sending packets to clients.
 >
-> Clients receiving packets with the Server Security flag set MUST use a secure connection for any retransmissions of the packet in question.
->
 > Clients receiving an Access-Challenge packet with the Server Security flag set MUST use a secure connection for any subsequent Access-Request packet which is sent in response to the Access-Challenge.
 >